typescript-eslint/typescript-eslint/docs/getting-started/linting/FAQ.md

 ---

-## I use a framework (like Vue) that requires custom file extensions, and I get errors like "You should add "`parserOptions.extraFileExtensions`" to your config"
+## I use a framework (like Vue) that requires custom file extensions, and I get errors like "You should add `parserOptions.extraFileExtensions` to your config"

 You can use `parserOptions.extraFileExtensions` to specify an array of non-TypeScript extensions to allow, for example: